CAAPIM/apim-charts/charts/portal/README.md

 ## Release Notes

+## 2.3.12+patch.2 General Updates
+- This new version of the chart supports API Portal 5.3.2.2

 ## 2.3.12 General Updates
 - This new version of the chart supports API Portal 5.2.3
 - Upgrade to 2.3.12 is only supported from 2.3.9 chart version as per the Portal version.